-- Address 00000000-0000-0000-0000-0000000000 (uuid0) is reserved.
-This is the broadcast address and refers to all devices. - How is assigned an address? - Either, this is hard-coded in the factory. - Auto-generated (random) at the time of installation.
-However, it is recommended that this address remain persistent: i.e. please save it (if possible) during power breaks. - There are in principle very high probability of having no collision of UUIDs.
-However, it is technically possible to verify that an UUID is not already used on the bus by a kind of "Gratuitous ARP", i.e. by isAlive requests to ensure that no one else already use this address. - But certainly not assigned by a bus supervisor or something like that! - An equipment may consist of several devices.
+- Either, this is hard-coded in the factory. - Auto-generated (random) at the time of installation.
+However, it is recommended that this address remain persistent: i.e., please save it (if possible) during power breaks. - There are in principle very high probability of having no collision of UUIDs.
+However, it is technically possible to verify that an UUID is not already used on the bus by a kind of "Gratuitous ARP", i.e., by isAlive requests to ensure that no one else already use this address. - But certainly not assigned by a bus supervisor/coordinator or something like that! - An equipment may consist of several devices.
 This is typically the case of a gateway.
 (E.g. An equipment which is going to make the bridge between our xAAL bus and X10, Zigbee, X2D, Z-Wave, HomeEasy, KeeLoq, etc.) But it may also be the case of a small weather station with several sensors that measures indoor/outdoor temperature, humidity, etc. - Such equipment is then called a composite device, - and each of its components is an embedded device. - The composite device announces (possibly) itself on the bus with its own address and its own schema name.
-Others can interact with him specifically (e.g. for its configuration, consult battery level, etc.).
-It also announces the list of its embedded (their address). - Each embedded is also announced on the xAAL bus like an ordinary bus-native device, with its own address and its own schema name.
-Embedded may be question about their parent, i.e. the composite to which they are linked.
-(Note: the real bus-native devices have as parent uuid0). - A composite device can also choose to be not visible, do not announce itself, nor indicates that it has embedded devices, nor that those embedded devices have it for parent.
+Others can interact with him specifically (e.g., for its configuration, consult battery level, etc.). - The composite device announces the list of its embedded as its childrens (their address).

+- Each embedded is also announced on the xAAL bus like an ordinary bus-native device, with its own address and its own schema name.
+Embedded may be question about their parent, i.e., the composite to which they are linked.
+(Note: the real bus-native devices have no parent). - A composite device can also choose to be not visible, do not announce itself, nor indicates that it has embedded devices, nor that those embedded devices have it for parent.